ericlewis/i2c_puppet/README.md

 On the I2C side, you can access the key presses, the trackpad state, you can control some of the board GPIOs, as well as the backlight.

+## New Feature: ESP32 Support

+Starting with version 3.1, I2C Puppet now supports updating ESP32 firmware through the same I2C interface.
+This allows ESP32 boards with compatible pin headers to be updated using the same protocol.

+Key features:
+- Automatic detection of connected ESP32 boards on startup
+- Select target platform (RP2040 or ESP32) for firmware updates
+- Same Intel HEX format for firmware updates
+- Check ESP32 connectivity status
+- Send commands to the ESP32

+See the [ESP32 firmware README](esp32/README.md) for details on the ESP32 side implementation.

 See [Protocol](#protocol) for details of the I2C puppet.

 ## Modifications